Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 That's exactly what's going on here, folks.

-This is an extension of the so-called Tunisian revolution, also known as the Jasmine Revolution.
+This is an extension of the so-called Tunisian Revolution, also known as the Jasmine Revolution.

-But don't worry, it uh can't happen here.
+But don't worry, it can't happen here.

 I mean, he was one of our great Muslim buddy nations.

-And what is frightening about this to a lot of people is uh an Islamist government replacing Mubarak's regime would be bad news for Israel.
+And what is frightening about this to a lot of people is an Islamist government replacing Mubarak's regime would be bad news for Israel.

-That President Obama engaged in early on during his regime's early days.
+That President Obama engaged in early on during his regime's early days to extend the hand of peace and so forth.

-They're reach out over there.
+The reach out over there.

 Police used tear gas and water cannon to break up the protest.